Sitecore/Sitecore-Configuration-Roles/readme.md

-# CONFIGURATION ROLES SUPPORT
+# Sitecore Configuration Roles

-The aim of this project to make Sitecore pre-configured for one of pre-defined configuration roles, so after installing a Sitecore instance the only setting should be changes: the roles the instance should have.
+This document describes how to configure a Sitecore instance to use one of the pre-defined server roles.
+After you install a Sitecore instance, the only changes you need to make are to install the module and update settings that define which server role it will have.

-**NOTE:** This PoC is being evaluated by Sitecore at the moment - we will keep you posted on any news.
-You are welcome to use it in non-production environment - please let us know if you have any comments.
+**NOTE:** This module is being evaluated to become a part of Sitecore CMS, and it is already used in production environment of a number of major customers around the globe.

 ### Index